 The scope for what the Unite applications can do is “just about anything” says Eng, which gets us very excited.

-Keep an eye out for more news trickling through about Opera Unite services in the near future, in the meantime why not head over and download the latest version of Opera and try out the Beta yourself.
+Keep an eye out for more news trickling through about Opera Unite services in the near future.